gmcglinn/murphPad_Luna/README.md

 Display also contains a Function Layer indicator, Capslock and Numlock indicators, and an innacurate WPM counter for keypad presses

+You can simply flash the provided hex file with the QMK toolbox, if you would like additional customizations to the keyset I will leave you to recompile this yourself.

 Find the original code by HellSingCoder for a Sofle here: https://github.com/HellSingCoder/qmk_firmware/tree/master/keyboards/sofle/keymaps/helltm